AnneSRz/Professional_Porfolio/Notes_Personnelles.md

 Go to the main.jsx file, then write :

 ```
-import @fontsource/roboto
+import 'fontsource/roboto'
-import @fontsource/outfit
+import 'fontsource/outfit'
 ```

-There is multiple files that will be created for us, but we wont use most of them.
-So we can delete :
+Multiple files that will be created for us, but most of them will not be used.
+Therefore, we can optionally delete the following files to startwith a clean structure :
-1. Delete vite.svg
+1. vite.svg and react.svg
-2. Delete assets porfolio
+2. Delete **the content** of App.css
-3. Delete most of **the content** of App.css but we keep this structure :
+3. Delete **the content** of index.css, but we keep this structure to start:
 ```
+import './App.css'

+function App() {

+  return (
+    <>
+      Hello world!
+    </>
+  )
+}
+export default App
 ```
-4. Delete **the content** of index.css
+4. Remove the content of index.css

+Then change the tile in **index.html**